cloudfoundry/docs-bosh/content/networks.md

 ---
 ## Dynamic Networks {: #dynamic }

 Dynamic networking defers IP selection to the IaaS.
 For example, AWS assigns a private IP to each instance in the VPC by default.
-By associating a deployment job to a dynamic network, BOSH will pick up AWS-assigned private IP addresses.
+By associating an instance group to a dynamic network, BOSH will pick up AWS-assigned private IP addresses.

-Each dynamic network attached to a job instance is typically represented as its own NIC in the IaaS layer.
+Each dynamic network attached to an instance group is typically represented as its own NIC in the IaaS layer.

 Dynamic networking only supports automatic IP reservations.